AdobeDocs/journey-optimizer.en/help/ajo-home.md

 >[!TAB September release]

-September release is now live, including Content cards for mobile apps and websites, Approvals policies in journeys and campaigns (LA), Global exit criteria in journeys, and more/
+September release is now live, including Content cards for mobile apps and websites, Approvals policies in journeys and campaigns (LA), Global exit criteria in journeys, and more.

 [![learn more](using/assets/do-not-localize/learn-more-button.svg)](using/rn/release-notes.md)